 Hi, Conrad! (portrait by 19th century French painter François-Édouard Picot, via Wikimedia Commons)

-Sybilla died in 1190, while both Conrad and Guy were (uncooperatively, one assumes) besieging Acre, and in theory Guy’s claim to the throne died with her.
+Sybilla died in 1190, after both Conrad and Guy were (uncooperatively, one assumes) had laid siege to the Muslim-held city of Acre, and in theory Guy’s claim to the throne died with her.
 But of course Guy wasn’t going to meekly abandon his title, and anyway there wasn’t another contender for the crown.
 Yet.

-Sybilla had a sister, Isabella, who was happily married to a man, Humphrey IV of Toron (d.
+Sybilla’s sister, Isabella, who was happily married to Humphrey IV of Toron (d.
 1198), who had no interest in being king.
 He’d been offered the crown in Guy’s stead when Baldwin V died, and promptly offered his allegiance to Guy.
-But Isabella was the only member of the old royal family left after Sybilla died, so a group of Crusader nobles got her happy marriage annulled—against her wishes mind you—so that she could marry Conrad instead, in November 1190.
-Conrad was now, legally, king.
+But Isabella was the only member of the old royal family left after Sybilla’s death, so a group of Crusader nobles got her happy marriage annulled—against her wishes—so that she could marry Conrad instead, in November 1190.
+Conrad was now king, according to the same principle by which Guy had claimed the throne.
 But Guy was still there, and still claiming to be king himself.

-Adding greatly to the new conflict was the fact that those great European monarchs were all heading to the Holy Land on what today we call the Third Crusade, and they had no consensus as to who should be king.
+Adding greatly to this internal conflict was the fact that those great European monarchs were all heading to the Holy Land on what today we call the Third Crusade, and they too had no consensus as to who should be king.
 Lusignan was under English sovereignty, making Guy of Lusignan a vassal of Richard I of England.
 Montferrat, on the other hand, was under French sovereignty, making Conrad of Montferrat a vassal of Philip IV of France.
 Naturally each king preferred to see his own vassal on the Jerusalem throne.
-Miraculously, everybody managed to reach a compromise, whereby Guy would remain king, for now, with Conrad as his heir.
+Miraculously, though, everybody managed to reach a compromise, whereby Guy would remain king, but had to acknowledge Conrad as his heir.

-What sounds like a pretty unstable arrangement collapsed in April 1192, when Jerusalem’s nobles elected Conrad king.
-This wasn’t a complete surprise—Guy was a dolt, and after Hattin everybody knew it—but it was a little surprising insofar as it went entirely against the wishes of Richard, who was the most powerful man in the Holy Land at this point.
+What sounds like a pretty unstable arrangement collapsed in April 1192, when Jerusalem’s nobles up and elected Conrad king.
+This wasn’t a complete surprise—Guy was a dolt, and after Hattin everybody knew it—but it was a little surprising insofar as it went against the wishes of Richard, who was the most powerful man in the Holy Land at this point.
 Richard bought the crown of Cyprus from the Knights Templar as a consolation prize for Guy.
 Now enter the Assassins.
-On April 28, while returning home, Conrad was attacked and murdered by two men (one of whom was himself killed in the process) who turned out to be Assassins.
+On April 28, while walking back to his house in Tyre, Conrad was attacked and murdered by two men (one of whom was himself killed in the process) who turned out to be Assassins.
 He’d been king for all of four days and hadn’t even been formally crowned.